alimac/finding-the-entrance/README.md

 - Creating an issue, adding information, posting patches and reviewing are all valuable contributions
 - Invisible element: organizing the event
 - Let's bring the focus to the *people* that make the Drupal community
-- Asked people what they do in the community, why they do what they do, and how they got started
+- I asked a few people what they do in the community, why they do what they do, and how they got started.
+Here is what they said